Bob Skelton (swimmer): 1924 Olympic gold

 At the June 1924 Olympic trials in Indianapolis, Robert won the 200-meter event, breaking his own U.S. record but falling short of the new world record set by Eric Rademacher.

 Showing mastery in the preliminary heats for the 200-meter breaststroke at the 1924 Summer Olympics in Paris, he broke the Olympic record by almost six seconds with a time of 2:56.3 in his first heat.
 The following day, he won his semifinal, only four seconds off his record-setting pace.

 In the final heat, he won the gold medal in the men's 200-meter breaststroke event.
 Skelton finished in 2:56.6, decisively defeating Belgian swimmer Joseph De Combe (2:59.2), and fellow American Bill Kirschbaum (3:01.0).
 He was the first American to set a world record for the 200-meter breaststroke.

-In August of 1926, Skelton was diagnosed with typhoid fever and after sinking into critical condition was treated at Evanston Hospital, continuing to recuperate through the end of 1926.
+In August 1926, Skelton was diagnosed with typhoid fever and after sinking into critical condition was treated at Evanston Hospital, continuing to recuperate through the end of 1926.
 He continued to compete after recovering from typhoid fever, and qualified for the 1928 Olympic team.